fkmke/stegadventure/README.md

 # StegAdventure

-This is a project for a serious game on the topic of steganography, which will be tested and evaluated for my bachelor thesis.
+This is a project for a serious game on the topic of steganography.

 ### Maintainers